triole/sam/readme.md

 # or using stdin
 echo hello world | sam md5
-# which is, apart from the dash that md5sum
-# displays after the hash sum, equal to...
+# which's result is equal to...
 echo -n "hello world" | md5sum

 # show a list of available operations